alphagov/static/docs/moving-an-app-off-static.md

 and decide whether the template used differs enough from the base template to warrant a separate layout.
 This is a judgement call - in the example above, the `gem_layout_account_manager` template requires a lot of configuration, so it seems simplest to keep it as a separate layout.
-If there's only one or two things different, possibly configuration is the way.
+If there's only one or two things different, possibly configuration is the way - you can add controller helper methods for the different requirements, then set flags in the layout component based on the return values of those methods.

+## 4. Add middleware to optimise GA4 data attributes

+[example commit]

-## 4. Add `govuk_web_banners` support
+## 5. Add `govuk_web_banners` support

 [example commit](https://github.com/alphagov/email-alert-frontend/pull/1890/commits/39e5915b72a624d14f9ab74fbc1e32dab60dd866)